marioizquierdo/mario-redis-lock/README.md

 Yet another distributed lock for Ruby using Redis, with emphasis in the documentation.

-Requires Redis >= 2.6.12, because it uses the new syntax for SET to easily implement the robust algorithm described in the [SET command](http://redis.io/commands/set) documentation.
+Requires [redis gem](https://rubygems.org/gems/redis) >= 3.0.5 using [Redis](http://redis.io/) version >= 2.6.12, because it uses the new syntax for SET to easily implement the robust algorithm described in the [SET command](http://redis.io/commands/set) documentation.

 ## Why another redis lock gem?